tsdat/tsdat/docs/source/config/quality_control.rst

             variable_name (str): The name of the variable to check.

         Returns:
-            NDArray[np.bool8]: The results of the quality check, where True values indicate a quality problem.
+            NDArray[np.bool_]: The results of the quality check, where True values indicate a quality problem.

         -----------------------------------------------------------------------------"""